WHAT EXACTLY ARE FLYING SQUIRRELS?

 Flying squirrels have many predators including owls, raccoons, and snakes.
 They nest high in trees and their young are born without any fur.
 The babies stay with their mom for a couple of months nursing & then leave to live on their own after about four months.

 How can you help this cute endangered squirrel?
-Here is how the Southern Highlands Reserve & The Nature Conservancy are helping.
+Here is how the Southern Highlands Reserve is helping.
 The CNFS feeds on fungus living at the base of conifers.
 Unfortunately, many of the conifers (hemlocks, Fraser firs & red spruce trees) have been decimated due to a number of causes.
 Several groups have partnered to plant spruce trees in the squirrel’s habitat with over 4,000 planted to date.
 Read more about 4 women making a difference in our forests by planting red spruce trees.